usc-bbdl/usc-bbdl.github.io/about.md

 <img src="https://valerolab.org/Photos/suraj.jpg">
 surajcha@usc.edu

-# Meng-Fen Tsai
-Interested in discovering the force control ability or pattern in human dexterity, as human digits are versatile and highly related with daily living.
-a8221833@livemail.tw

 # Jun Yong Shin
 Designing a wireless data collection system so signals from various sensors (such as accelerator, gyroscope, and load cells) are wirelessly transmitted to a mobile device for visualization of all waveforms in real time.
 This will ameliorate data collection and analysis across multiple areas of kinesiology.
 <img src="https://valerolab.org/Photos/jun.jpg">